Questions about petitions

 No, it is not possible to edit an e-petition after it has been published online.
 Please make sure you have checked your petition thoroughly and that you are happy with the wording before you submit it.

-If a submitted petition has less than 100 signatures and cannot be considered by a local committee, it will be referred to the relevant council service for response.
+If a submitted petition does not have enough signatures to be considered at one of the council's formal meetings, it will be referred to the relevant council service for response.

 Petitions can also be presented to local committees.
-The minimum number of signatures varies between local committees, depending on their local protocol.
-Please check your local committee information and procedures or contact the Local Committee and Partnership Officer for your local committee.
+The minimum number of signatures is 30, although the chairman may agree to consider a petition that has fewer signatures.
+Please check the rules of local committees or contact the Community Partnership and Committee Officer for your local committee.

 The lead petitioner or spokesperson for the petitioners will be invited to attend the meeting.
 They may speak to the Cabinet, Cabinet Member or committee about the petition for up to three minutes.
 The petition may be referred without discussion to the next appropriate meeting for a report on what action should be taken, or a response may be made at the meeting.
 If the petition is referred to a future meeting, we will let you know when that meeting will be.

-If you are not a petition organiser you may still attend the meeting at which the petition is discussed, but you would not be able to speak.
+If you are not a petition organiser you may still attend the meeting at which the petition is discussed, but you will not be able to speak.

 Two additional types of petition can be submitted: